 Let's get real: We all want poreless, radiant, youthful-looking skin to rival the best Instagram filter.
 But between city pollutants, winter dryness, fine lines, and sun damage, our skin often feels duller and more tired than luminous and dewy.
 And while we may be tempted to reach for the first exfoliating scrub to solve the problem, dermatologists suggest another solution: glycolic acid peels.
-Yes, the words "acid peel" are not the most reassuring in the English vocabulary, but we assure you they're not scary at all.
+Yes, the words "acid peel" don't exactly sound reassuring, but trust us, they're not scary at all.

 Glycolic acid is not the only chemical exfoliant out there.
 Lactic, malic, and salicylic acids are just a few of the options available on the market.
 But Austin is quick to sing the praises of the former: "Glycolic is the most effective due to its size.
 It's the smallest of the three," he explains.
 "As a result, it can penetrate further into the skin to rejuvenate the damaged elastin and collagen."

 The benefits of glycolic acid peels can seem virtually endless in your quest to radiant, youthful-looking skin, but how often should you use them, exactly?
 "Frequency of treatment depends on strength of the peel and whether you are doing a procedure at a dermatology office or at home," explains Austin.
 "In-office glycolic acid peels can be as strong as 70% whereas home treatments can be upward of 20% to 30%.
 A 70% peel should be performed monthly, but an at-home product could be used multiple times a day."